Skip to main content

 Where annotations are enforced

 It’s up to you where you enforce annotations.
-You can run amikalyze directly, or run it at one of these enforcement points:
+You can run amikalyze directly, or run it at one of these enforcement points: All three run the same amikalyze parser — a symbol frozen locally is frozen in CI.

 Next steps